ublue-os/website/docs/images/bazzite/FAQ.md

 You can also rebase to a stock Fedora imaged-based desktop image by entering in a host terminal `ostree remote refs fedora` to see a list of available Fedora images that you can rebase to.
 Afterwards enter `rpm-ostree rebase <image>` and wait for it to install the image then reboot.

+## How do I disable update notifications for desktop images?

+Open the directory `/etc/ublue-update/` and open `ublue-update.toml` with a text editor.

+Change:
+`dbus_notify = true` to `dbus_notify = false`

+Notifications for updates are now suppressed.

 ##  I am experiencing a bug or want to request a feature, but I'm not sure where to report it.
 Explain your issue or proposal in our [issue tracker](https://github.com/ublue-os/bazzite/issues) or [Github Discussions Page](https://github.com/ublue-os/bazzite/discussions).